 (c) Welfare Arrangements

 The principal Contractors attention is brought to the fact that first aid facilities will not be available for the contract, from within the buildings.
-First aid and medical supplies must be provided by the Principle Contractor/Contractor in accordance with legal requirements.
+First aid and medical supplies must be provided by the Principal Contractor/Contractor in accordance with legal requirements.

 (d) Temporary and Emergency Lighting

-The Principal Contractor/Contractor will provide details, including full specifications and standards of all temporary and emergency lighting, or signing, or barriers which he or any other contractor will use during the progress of the maintenance works, to the Contract Administrator.
+The Principal Contractor/Contractor will provide details, including full specifications and standards of all temporary and emergency lighting, or signing, or barriers which he or any other contractor will use during the progress of the works, to the Contract Administrator.

 (e) Location of Temporary Site Accommodation

-There are no requirements for the Principal Contractor to provide temporary site accommodation.
-However, should this arise, Temporary accommodation location will be agreed with the Contract Administrator.
+The Principal Contractor is to provide temporary site accommodation.
+Temporary accommodation location will be agreed with the Contract Administrator.

 4. Environmental Restrictions and Existing On Site Risks